yard-turkey/enhancements/keps/sig-storage/20191125-bucket-provisioning.md

     - publicRead
     - publicReadWrite
   bucketClassName: [7]
+  bindings: [8]
+    - <BucketAccess.name>":"<BucketRequest.namespace>"/"<BR.name>
+    - <BA.name>":"<BR.namespace>"/"<BR.name>
-  permittedNamespaces: [8]
+  permittedNamespaces: [9]
     - name:
       uid:
-  protocol: [9]
+  protocol: [10]
     protocolSignature: ""
-    azureBlob: [10]
+    azureBlob: [11]
       containerName:
       storageAccount:
-    s3: [11]
+    s3: [12]
       endpoint:
       bucketName:
       region:
       signatureVersion:
-    gcs: [12]
+    gcs: [13]
       bucketName:
       privateKeyName:
       projectId:
       serviceAccount:
-  parameters: [13]
+  parameters: [14]
 status:
-  message: [14]
+  message: [15]
-  phase: [15]
+  phase: [16]
   conditions:
 ```

 1. `name`: When created by COSI, the `Bucket` name is generated in this format: _"bucket-"<bucketRequest.name>"-"<bucketRequest.namespace>_.
 If an admin creates a `Bucket`, as is necessary for brownfield access, they can use any name.
 1. `labels`: added by the controller.
-There are two kinds of labels added by COSI: 1) "cosi.io/provisioner" as the key and the provisioner's name as the value, 2) "cosi.io/boundTo" as the key and the name of the `BucketAccess` instance as the value.
+Key’s value should be the provisioner name.
 Characters that do not adhere to [Kubernetes label conventions](https://kubernetes.io/docs/concepts/overview/working-with-objects/labels/#syntax-and-character-set) will be converted to ‘-’.
 1. `finalizers`: added by the controller to defer `Bucket` deletion until backend deletion ops succeed.
 1. `provisioner`: The provisioner field as defined in the `BucketClass`.
 Used by sidecars to filter `Bucket`s.
 Format: <provisioner-namespace>"/"<provisioner-name>, eg "ceph-rgw-provisoning/ceph-rgw.cosi.ceph.com".
-1. `releasePolicy`: Prescribes outcome of a Delete events. **Note:** In brownfield, the `Bucket`'s release policy is always set to "Retain", and thus the backing storage instance is never deleted.
+1. `releasePolicy`: Prescribes outcome of a Delete events.
+   - _Retain_: (default) the `Bucket` and its data are preserved.
+The `Bucket` can potentially be reused.
    - _Delete_: the bucket and its contents are destroyed.
-Available only in greenfield.
-   - _Retain_:  the `Bucket` and its data are preserved.
-The `Bucket` can potentially be reused.

-> Note: in brownfield, the `Bucket`'s release policy is always set to "Retain", and thus the backing storage instance is never deleted.
-A `Bucket` is not deleted if it is bound to any `BucketRequest`s, meaning a binding label exists.
+> Note: the `Bucket`'s release policy is set to "Retain" as a default.
+Exercise caution when using the "Delete" release policy as the bucket content will be deleted.
+> Note: a `Bucket` is not deleted if it is bound to any `BucketRequest`s.

 1. `anonymousAccessMode`:  ACL specifying *uncredentialed* access to the Bucket.
 This is applicable to cases where the storage instance or objects are intended to be publicly readable and/or writable.
 Accepted values:
    - `private`: Default, disallow uncredentialed access to the storage instance.